-With the rising cost of living putting a strain on many families — not to mention the interest rate hikes that will likely affect your credit card and mortgage payments — Canadians are looking for ways to save.
-In fact, Google Search says there was a huge spike for words like “cheap” and “affordable” over the past few months.
+With the rising cost of living putting a strain on many families — not to mention the interest rate hikes that affect your credit card and mortgage payments — Canadians are looking for ways to save.
+In fact, Google Search says there was a huge spike for words like “cheap” and “affordable” over recent months.
+No surprise there.

 But instead of “cheap” and “affordable,” what if you can get some things for free that you otherwise might be paying for?
 You probably know about all the free games you can download from your favourite app stores, but there is so much more.

 A Canadian app, TextNow (iOS, Android) gives you a secondary — and completely free — phone number to use on your existing smartphone.
 Why do you need this?
 You might not want to reveal your real phone number, if, say, you’re selling something online (which may require a phone number) or for those going on a blind date (in case it doesn’t work out!).
 You can call or text for free over Wi-Fi with this new number, or use it out of the home, but will incur data charges.
 Choose a city in Canada or the U.S. and you’ll receive a number for that area code.
 Like your main number, you can change the ringtone, access voicemail, and more — but all for free.